DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 45. ONE-PAGE WEBSITE SETUP (Step 268)
 Initialized the "One-Page Website" project by creating its dedicated folder and the main HTML file with boilerplate, setting up the basic project structure.

+#### 46. ONE-PAGE WEBSITE BUILD (Step 269)
+Initiated the coding of the one-page website, implementing all minimum project requirements by adapting and modifying elements from previous HTML files.